danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ```

-A flow chart shows a breakdown of tasks representing procedures, step-by-step progression and algorithms.
-It is not a detailed flow chart that includes every possible computational steps but rather it demonstrates high-level processes for visual understanding that gives a general idea of how tasks are broken down.
-It is independent of any programming language as it concerns procedures but not coding syntax.
+In our experience in doing this class exercise, every person comes up with a slightly different result and we think it is a good way of starting the discussion about the use of flow charts and the challenges of drawing them.

 ## Discussion

-According to Ensmenger (2016):
+We have extracted two quotes from Nathan Ensmenger on his article titled "The Multiple Meanings of a Flowchart" for further discussion, and how would you perceive and understand them?

-1. how would you understand "To view the computer flowchart as having only one purpose is narrow and misleading" as he suggests that "every flowchart had multiple meanings and served several purposes simultaneously"?
+1. "To view the computer flowchart as having only one purpose is narrow and misleading" as he suggests that "every flowchart had multiple meanings and served several purposes simultaneously" (p.
+324)?

-2. How would you expand this line of thinking?
-"Flowcharts allow us to "see" software in ways that are otherwise impossible"
+2. "Flowcharts allow us to "see" software in ways that are otherwise impossible" (p.
+346)?

+## Other forms of flow charts as diagramming practice

 ## Flow chart as source

 ## While()

 - The  Project  Formerly  Known  as  Kindle  Forkbomb Printing Press: http://www.arnolfini.org.uk:7081/project.arnolfini/the-project-formerly-known-as-kindle-forkbomb

-- Ensmenger, Nathan.
-“The Multiple Meanings of a Flowchart.”
-Information & Culture: A Journal of History 51, no. 3 (2016): 321–51. https://doi.org/10.1353/lac.2016.0013.
-- Morris, Stephen, and Orlena Gotel.
-“The Role of Flow Charts in the Early Automation of Applied Mathematics.”
-BSHM Bulletin: Journal of the British Society for the History of Mathematics 26, no. 1 (March 2011): 44–52. https://doi.org/10.1080/17498430903449207.

 ## Mini_Exercise[9]: